FAQ

 In this section you should be able to find answers to the most common questions about life in Santon.
 As we collect more questions and answers they will be added here.

-Santon Parish Commissioners’ Complaints Procedure.
+Santon Parish Commissioners’ Complaints Policy.

 Please see this notice for details: Complaints Procedure

-A Rates Valuation
+A Rates Valuation / Rateable Value

 Rates are primarily a tax on the occupation of property, therefore a rating valuation is firstly determined by reference to a gross value which is, briefly, the annual rental value on the basis that the property is ‘vacant and to let’, with a hypothetical tenant to pay the rates and a hypothetical landlord to carry out any repairs necessary to maintain the property in a state to command that rent.
 This basis applies irrespective of whether the property is owner/occupied or rented and is known as the ‘hypothetical tenancy’.
 The authority for the foregoing is the Rating and Valuation Act 1953.